adbar/trafilatura/docs/usage-cli.rst

     $ trafilatura --sitemap "https://www.sitemaps.org/" --list --url-filter "https://www.sitemaps.org/de"
     $ trafilatura --sitemap "https://www.sitemaps.org/" --list --url-filter "protocol"

+Using a subpart of the site also acts like a filter, for example ``--sitemap "https://www.sitemaps.org/de/"``.

 For more information on sitemap use and filters for lists of links see this blog post: `Using sitemaps to crawl websites <https://adrien.barbaresi.eu/blog/using-sitemaps-crawl-websites.html>`_ and this `tutorial on link filtering <tutorial0.html#link-filtering>`_.